DanRizzyRaza/software-eng-notes/micro-service.md

   And since programs communicate via an API, when the programs are further developed the changes should not impact the API, this makes maintenance easier.
 </details>

+## What is a service

+Each service is an idmicr

 # Pros